chef/supermarket/docs/cookbookadoptiononsupermarket.md

 >
 > [insert relevant history and current state of the cookbook]
 >
-> [insert relevant history of attempts to transfer ownership]
+> [insert the relevant history of attempts to transfer ownership]